MarcinOrlowski/weekday-plasmoid/README.md

 Weekday Widget for KDE
 ======================

-Weekday Widget is a small widget for KDE that shows what the day is today in context of whole week.
-Once installed, it just shows you grid of 7 cells, each one corresponding to sigle weekday, with current day additionally marked:
+Weekday is a small widget for KDE that shows what the day is today in context of whole week by rendering small horizontal 7 cells grid, one for each week day and visually distinguishing day of today with past and future week days.

 ![Widget in action](img/widget01.png)
 ![Widget in action](img/widget02.png)